2013 America's Cup: Day 12: September 22

 Racing on the 22nd of September brought the America's Cup into its third week, equalling the previous longest regatta in Cup history, the 31st America's Cup.
 A whale was also spotted in San Francisco Bay, bringing enough of a concern that it was tracked to ensure it would not affect racing.

 Race fourteen was another start-to-end win by Oracle.
 Starting in the leeward position, Spithill again luffed Barker hard substantially past the reach mark.
 This set up a strong lead for the first downwind beat.
 On the upwind leg Team New Zealand were able to close the lead, and at one point had to dip under the American boat.
 However, they could not utilise the advantage to enough effect, and Oracle led well around the top mark.
 Team New Zealand once again closed the lead about halfway down the fourth leg, but could not make the pass.
 Oracle won by 23 seconds, to bring the score to 4–8.

 Team New Zealand led off the line for race fifteen, but the leeward position of the Oracle Team USA boat allowed them to round the reach mark first.
-A huge downwind leg from the American boat saw them round the leeward gate 1 minute ahead of Team New Zealand.
-Team New Zealand did not give up, and were able to cut Oracle's lead in half by the windward gate, but were unable to make up the rest of the gap.
+A strong downwind leg from the American boat saw them round the leeward gate 1 minute ahead of Team New Zealand.
+Team New Zealand cut Oracle's lead in half by the windward gate, but were unable to make up the rest of the gap.
 Oracle had their best day in the race yet, winning both races to bring the score to 5–8.

 Day 13: September 23

 The start of race sixteen was delayed for 30 minutes while the race committee waited for the wind to increase.
 Emirates Team New Zealand took the leeward position at the start line but Oracle Team USA was able to sail on their foils, and sailed over on top of the New Zealand boat to lead by five seconds at the reach mark.
 At the second mark, the New Zealand team were 13 seconds behind Oracle and after a tacking duel upwind to the third mark, Oracle was able to obtain the wind advantage for the downwind leg.
-Oracle sailed conservatively downwind gaining a 21-second lead for the fourth mark, which they extended to 33 seconds by finish line.
-The score was now 6–8.
-It was Oracle's 5th straight win.
+Oracle sailed conservatively downwind gaining a 21-second lead for the fourth mark, which they extended to 33 seconds by finish line, taking the score to 6–8.

 The earlier delay meant no second race for the day, as it would have exceeded the cutoff time of 2:40pm.